Kanakjr/StreamlitResumeGenius/app/resume_md/main.md

 ## Projects

 ##### NewsGenius - GenAI based News Article Generation
-- A GenAI driven app for designed to assist news media publishers and content.
-It streamlines the process of content creation by leveraging AI capabilities to assist users in tasks such as social media posting, article writing, image generation, summarization, and bullet point creation.
+- A GenAI-driven app designed to assist news media publishers by streamlining content creation by leveraging AI capabilities to assist users in tasks such as social media posting, article writing, image generation, summarization, and bullet point creation.
 It provides a comprehensive set of tools for enhancing the efficiency of news article production.
 [Demo Video](https://youtu.be/fmH5PAESSxo)

-##### CyptoVulnerability - Responsible Vulnerability Reporting and Disclosure on Blockchain
+##### CryptoVulnerability - Responsible Vulnerability Reporting and Disclosure on Blockchain

 - Developed a Transparent, Privacy-focused, and Incentive-driven system for traditional vulnerability reporting and disclosure processes using blockchain technology (Hyperledger Fabric Framework).
 [Demo Video](https://youtu.be/TLWH58xnZPQ?t=403)